Should you really pay to use Monumetric’s advertising service or is it just as good as using Google Adsense?

-I do recommend you keep a close watch on your site because my ads weren’t showing for almost a week and my site wasn’t making me any money for those days.
+I do recommend you keep a close watch on your site because my ads weren’t showing for almost a week and of course I didn’t make any money.

 I have yet to try other advertising networks but so far this is definitely one I would recommend.

-For those of you who have sites with trickles of traffic that at least pass 8,000 visitors, this is a great way for you to start bringing in money on a more consistent basis.
+For those of you who have sites with trickles of traffic that at least pass 8,000 visitors, this is a great way for you to start.

 If I had found out about this site when I first started, I could’ve been making a lot more money but it was only last year where I even learned about it.

 Forget about having people click on ads so that you can get paid and start making money just from having people on your site.

 It won’t make your site look the prettiest but for an extra $10-$20 a day, I think it’s worth it.